aihanif/Learn-Regression/README.md

 # Learn-Regression

 Description
- - The regression model is a supervise leasrning. this model used for prediction for countinuos value based on corelation features.
+ - The regression model is a supervise learning. this model used for prediction for countinuos value based on correlation features.

 Objective
 - Plot the Boxplot to visualize the outliers, remove the outlier data.